 Grouping data specifically by month and date in pivot tables can provide valuable insights.

 For example, imagine you have a dataset containing daily website traffic data over a year.
-By creating a pivot table and grouping the data by months, you can quickly see trends in website visits.
+By creating a pivot table and grouping together all the data by months, you can quickly see trends in website visits.

 1. Create a Pivot Table: